opendatabio/opendatabio-r/README.md

     5  5        Quiaceae    Family
 ```

+A more in-depth explanation can be found with `vignette("opendatabio-reading")`.

 Spatial data can be imported from http://www.gadm.org/country, download the R file format.
 They can be then loaded and imported to the database.
 Other spatial data formats, such as shapefiles
 (eg, from [Brazilian Ministry of the Environment](http://www.mma.gov.br/areas-protegidas/cadastro-nacional-de-ucs/dados-georreferenciados)) need to converted to `SpatialPolygonDataFrame`s.